You are looking for a strong dog that is fearless and quite energetic, right? And, it has to be great with the family, especially with kids.

 Physical Traits of the Siberian Black Mouth Cur

-In this section, we will see how big a full-grown Siberian Black Mouth Cur really is, and for how long you can expect him to be a loyal family member.
+In this section, we will see how big a full-grown Siberian Black Mouth Cur is, and for how long you can expect him to be a loyal family member.

 How big is a full-grown Siberian Black Mouth Cur?